MarilynKeller/SKEL/README.md

 ## SMPL and Mesh package
 If you want to run an alignment to SMPL, you need to download the SMPL model.
-First create an account on https://smpl.is.tue.mpg.de/.
+First, create an account on https://smpl.is.tue.mpg.de/.
 Then download this file: SMPL_python_v.1.1.0.zip from the download page.
 And run:

 ```